venkateshrajmendram/SpringBoot/README.md

 # ps-spring-boot-resources
 This repository contains resources to help developers build Spring Boot applications.
-These resources are specifically designed to be used with the "Creating your First Spring Boot Application" on Pluralsight.com
+T
 ## Resources
 This project contains 2 resource types.
 An angular web client and some server side Java resources.